 The going concern of the Company is dependent on successfully maintaining adequate levels of capital and liquidity.
-In order to satisfy themselves that the Company has adequate resources to continue to operate for the foreseeable future, the Directors have considered a number of key dependencies which are set out in the risk management section (note 12).
-Having consulted on these, the Directors conclude that it is appropriate to continue to adopt the going concern basis in preparing the financial statements.
+In order to satisfy themselves that the Company have adequate resources to continue to operate for the foreseeable future, the Directors have considered a number of key dependencies which are set out in the risk management section (note 14).
+Having consulted on these, the Directors conclude that it is appropriate to continue to adopt the going concern basis in preparing the accounts.